Mask anxiety, face coverings and mental health

 Challenges with masks and other people

-You may feel anxious or upset around people who aren't wearing masks.
-For example:
+You may feel nervous or upset around people who aren't wearing masks.
+It might make you feel unsafe.
+Especially if you're vulnerable, and are shielding yourself from illness.

 Anxiety, panic and breathing issues